Univision 23 had to part with a veteran anchor in a new wave of company-wide layoffs

 This week’s layoffs also affected the vice president of news at Univision 41 in New York and deputy director of news, Esteban Creste and Geraldine Cols Azócar, respectively, according to Media Moves.

-A message from a viewer on her Instagram account captured her fascination on Wednesday: “I’m going to miss you in my living room,” she wrote.
+A message from a viewer on her Instagram account on Wednesday also reflected those sentiments: “I’m going to miss you in my living room..”

 Comments